top of page

 Renting vs. Buying: What Each Option Means

-Renting: You borrow the gown for your wedding day (and possibly pre-wedding shoots), enjoying a high-quality look without ownership responsibilities.
+When you choose to rent, you borrow the gown for your wedding day (and possibly pre-wedding shoots).
+This allows you to enjoy a high-quality look without the responsibilities of ownership.
 Most rental packages in Singapore include dry cleaning and minor alterations.

 Pros & Cons at a Glance